 A Tool for Creating Visual Longform Stories

-The origins of Mural start on a Serbian Mountaintop in the village of Drvengrad where Douglas Arellanes and I were drinking the local plum brandy and discussing the then recent triumphs of the Guardian and New York Times and their respective stories Fire Storm and Snow Fall - both wildly engaging yet incredibly expensive technical achievments.
+The origins of Mural start on a Serbain Mountaintop in the village of Drvengrad where Douglas Arellanes and I were drinking the local plum brandy and discussing the then recent triumphs of the Guardian and New York Times and their respective stories Fire Storm and Snow Fall - both wildly engaging yet incredibly expensive technical achievments.
 We decided to try and implement something as a proof of concept based on the now defunct content management system Newscoop, developed by Source Fabric.
-The theme for the CMS was first shown to the public as part of the Corners of Europe project for ISIS Arts - now D6.
-After the support for the CMS was dropped by Source Fabric we decided to separate the theme out and design something specifically for longform content creation.
+The theme for the CMS was first shown to the public as part of the Corners of Europe project for ISIS Arts (now D6).
+After the support for the CMS was dropped by Source Fabric we decided to separate the theme out and create something created specifically for longform content creation.